kr1ptonec/gitlab_perfomance/docs/environment_prep.md

 ## Environment Requirements

-GPT v2 as well as the GPT Data Generator supports GitLab versions **11.x and higher** but we recommend at least GitLab 12.5 and higher for optimal results.
+GPT as well as the GPT Data Generator supports GitLab versions **12.5 and higher**.
+If you need help testing an older version as part of a migration or upgrade, please contact [support](https://support.gitlab.com/hc/en-us/requests/new).

-**Note: On GitLab versions older than 12.2 the environment setup may take significantly longer due to [slower project imports](#large-project-imports-aren't-working-or-are-slow-on-older-gitlab-versions).**

 ## Creating a User